greg-barrett/chess/README.md

 # chess
-This will hopefully become a game of chess written in Ruby
+This is a command line based chess game written in Ruby.
+The game is functional but requires testing with rspec, refactoring and the ability to serialise.